saifalhroub/nopCommerce-store/Product_Details_Page.md

 When the user is on the product details page
 Then the product details will appear:
  - Product name
+ - Product image
  - Product description
  - Product price
  - Review rating

 ## AC3 –
+Given the user is using the store
-Given the user is on the product details page
+When the user is on the product details page
-When the user decides to add a product to the cart Then the user will click on the add to cart button
-And the user will be able to determine the number of the same product to be added
+Then the user will be able to add the product to the cart using add to cart button And a quantity field will be available to determine the number of copies wanted

 ## AC4 -
 Given the user is using the store